We have a open postdoc positions! If you are interested or curious, email Dr. Shafto a CV and a short description of your background and interests.

 In what department/program?

-In Mathematics and Computer Science, we offer a unique course of study combining a strong emphasis in pure mathematics paired with advanced training in machine learning and modern AI.
-Students may also apply to join the lab through the graduate programs in Psychology, Business, and the Center for Molecular and Behavioral Neuroscience at Rutgers Newark.
+In Mathematics and Computer Science, we offer a unique course of study combining coursework in pure mathematics paired with advanced research training in machine learning and modern AI.
+Apply through the Mathematical Science PhD program at Rutgers Newark.
+Other routes may be possible, for example, through the graduate programs in Computer Science (at New Brunswick), Psychology, Business, and the Center for Molecular and Behavioral Neuroscience at Rutgers Newark.
 Contact Dr. Shafto before applying!

 What kind of research goes on in the lab?